rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-custom-fields.md

 ---
-title: Custom fields in Log Analytics | Microsoft Docs
+title: Custom fields in Azure Log Analytics | Microsoft Docs
-description: The Custom Fields feature of Log Analytics allows you to create your own searchable fields from OMS data that add to the properties of a collected record.
+description: The Custom Fields feature of Log Analytics allows you to create your own searchable fields from Log Analytics records that add to the properties of a collected record.
 This article describes the process to create a custom field and provides a detailed walkthrough with a sample event.
 services: log-analytics
 documentationcenter: ''
 author: bwren